ROBERT SIEGEL, Host:

-Scholars like Li Xiangping believe Beijing is also supporting Buddhism for another reason: to counterbalance the explosion of Christianity in China.
+SIEGEL: to counterbalance the explosion of Christianity in China.

-Prof. XIANGPING: (Through Translator) The government wants Buddhism to develop.
+P: (Through Translator) The government wants Buddhism to develop.
 I think it believes Buddhism is more suitable for Chinese society.

-Louisa Lim, NPR News, Shanghai.
+LIM: Louisa Lim, NPR News, Shanghai.

 SIEGEL: There's a photo gallery of Chinese Buddhist temples at npr.org.
 And tomorrow on ALL THINGS CONSIDERED, we turn to the remarkable rebirth of folk religion in China.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.